daunkim18/Capstone-Project/README.md

 # YOLOv8 Quickstart

 See below for quickstart installation and usage examples.
-For comprehensive guidance on training, validation, prediction, and deployment, refer to our full [Ultralytics Docs](https://docs.ultralytics.com/).
+For comprehensive guidance on training, validation, prediction, and deployment, refer to the official full [Ultralytics Docs](https://docs.ultralytics.com/).

 ---